Continuing Education Activity

 Rheumatic disease associated with alveolar hemorrhage includes disease processes such as systemic lupus erythematosus, antiphospholipid antibody syndrome, Goodpasture disease, microscopic, and granulomatous polyangiitis, and mixed cryoglobulinemias.
 These are often diagnosed based on extrapulmonary and serologic manifestations rather than alveolar hemorrhage being the initial presentation.

-The prognosis is variable, with some patients showing spontaneous remission, others progressing to death.
+The prognosis is variable, with some patients showing spontaneous remission and others progressing to death.
 The duration of disease in the literature ranges from death within days, following a severe acute illness, to survival with cor pulmonale associated with the chronic illness after twenty years.
 Patients with idiopathic pulmonary hemosiderosis (IPH) have a mean survival rate of 2.5 to 5 years after diagnosis.
 Deaths can occur acutely from massive hemorrhage or after progressive pulmonary insufficiency and right heart failure.

 Complications and long-term effects of idiopathic pulmonary hemosiderosis (IPH) vary depending on the severity and frequency of recurrence.
 Iron deficiency anemia and pulmonary fibrosis are the two most common complications of IPH.
 In the acute phase, IPH complications vary from simple complications such as shortness of breath to death due to choking of airways because of massive bleed and shock.
 Chronic complications may occur from progressive pulmonary insufficiency/severe respiratory distress and right heart failure.
 Death may occur as a result of massive bleeding.

 An interprofessional team approach can help to manage patients with idiopathic pulmonary hemosiderosis (IPH) efficiently.
 A collaboration between the following specialties is recommended: